barikx/Banking_Chatbot/README.md

 ## Key Features

+LlamaIndex → as the orchestration framework (to create VectorStoreIndex, documents, query engine).

 RAG-based Banking Chatbot: Combines LLM reasoning with vector DB retrieval for precise answers.

 Voice & Text Input Support: Users can interact using speech or typing.